-The members of our nominating and corporate governance committee are Jami D. Nachtsheim and Andrea L. Jackson.
-Ms. Nachtsheim is the chair of our nominating and corporate governance committee.
-Our nominating and corporate governance committee oversees and assists our board of directors in reviewing and recommending nominees for election as directors.
-Specifically, the nominating and corporate governance committee:
+Upon the effectiveness of the registration statement of which this prospectus forms a part, the members of our nominating and corporate governance committee will be Jami D. Nachtsheim and Andrea L. Jackson.
+Ms. Nachtsheim will be the chair of our nominating and corporate governance committee.
+Our nominating and corporate governance committee will oversee and assist our board of directors in reviewing and recommending nominees for election as directors.
+Specifically, the nominating and corporate governance committee will:

-- identifies, evaluates and makes recommendations to our board of directors regarding nominees for election to our board of directors and its committees; - considers and makes recommendations to our board of directors regarding the composition of our board of directors and its committees; - reviews developments in corporate governance practices; - evaluates the adequacy of our corporate governance practices and reporting; - evaluates the performance of our board of directors and of individual directors; and - reviews and monitors conflicts of interest situations, and approves or prohibits any involvement in matters that may involve a conflict of interest or taking of a corporate opportunity.
+- identify, evaluate and make recommendations to our board of directors regarding nominees for election to our board of directors and its committees; - consider and make recommendations to our board of directors regarding the composition of our board of directors and its committees; - review developments in corporate governance practices; - evaluate the adequacy of our corporate governance practices and reporting; - evaluate the performance of our board of directors and of individual directors; and - review and monitor conflicts of interest situations, and approve or prohibit any involvement in matters that may involve a conflict of interest or taking of a corporate opportunity.

-Our nominating and corporate governance committee operates under a written charter, which satisfies the applicable rules of the SEC and the listing standards of Nasdaq.
+Our nominating and corporate governance committee will operate under a written charter, to be effective upon the effectiveness of the registration statement of which this prospectus forms a part, which will satisfy the applicable rules of the SEC and the listing standards of Nasdag.